guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 You can use the arrow keys to navigate to cells that you can't see.

-In Guild Compare, note the accuracy for the two runs --- they should be similar.
+In Guild Compare, note the accuracy for the two runs---they should be similar.
 We'd expect this because we trained the same model with the same flags and data.
 The only difference between the runs is where the training occurred!